 A business combination involving entities or businesses under common control is a business combination in which all of the combining entities or businesses are ultimately controlled by the same party or parties both before and after the business combination, and that control is not transitory.
 For business combinations under common control, the Group applies the book value method of accounting.
 According to this method, the assets and liabilities taken over are recorded in the consolidated financial statement at the recorded book values immediately prior to the acquisition date.
-The difference between the net assets taken over and the consideration paid is recognised in equity under retained earnings.
+The difference between the consideration paid and the capital of the acquiree is recognised in equity under other reserve.